 The residence life and housing office on the Reynolda Campus has a limited number of hall director and compliance advisor positions available to qualified graduate students.
 Please note that tuition scholarships may be available for the hall director position.
 However, such scholarships are not available to students enrolled in divinity, law, liberal studies, MBA, Master Teacher Fellows, Visiting International Faculty, and biomedical programs.
-Interested students are urged to contact the Office of Residence Life and Housing for more information by calling 336.
-758.5185, by e-mail at housing@wfu.edu, or by visiting the housing Web page at www.wfu. edu/housing under "employment."
+Interested students are urged to contact the Office of Residence Life and Housing for more information by calling 336.758.5185; e-mailing housing@wfu.edu; or visiting the employment section of www.wfu.edu/housing.
 A number of full-tuition scholarships and research grants are available for Reynolda continuing students for the summer sessions.
 Interested persons should contact their respective departments.